 The interior is less packed with decoration than the old Coleherne Court and there were a few modernist touches here and there but the old pattern of drawing room, dining room:

-And above all Library was retained:
+And above all the library was retained:

 Bladen Lodge was bombed during the war and the site largely cleared.
 There were proposals for a block of flats but the London County Council already had an eye on the site for a new school.
 They acquired several houses in Bolton Gardens to expand the site and built Bousfield School in 1954-56.